 There is no question of modifying our messages according to the recipient stakeholder.
 It is important for us to be consistent.
 On the other hand, it is necessary to modulate them and adapt them to our public.

-With regard to the internal communication with mutuals, apart from a few institutional campaigns, it is impossible for us to address their members directly.
+Regarding the internal communication with mutuals, apart from a few institutional campaigns, it is impossible for us to address their members directly.
 Our messages are aimed more at the mutuals themselves, which then relay them to their members.
 We also bring these mutuals together regularly, around major events such as a congress every 3 years.

 The Mutualité Française has developed the participatory system “Place de la Santé”.
 Can you tell us more about this means of nurturing public debate?